saifaustcse/SDLC-Methodologies/README.md

     <img src="images/v-model.png" alt="V-Shaped Model" width="800" height="450">
 </p>

-The V-Model contains Verification phases on one side and the Validation phases on the other side.
-Verification and Validation process is joined by the coding phase in V-shape.
-Thus it is known as V-Model.
+The V-Model places Verification phases on one side and Validation phases on the other, joined by the coding phase at the bottom to form a V-shape.
+Hence the name V-Model.

 **Verification:** A static analysis method (review) done without executing code.
 It evaluates the development process to find whether the specified requirements are met.